victowang/BREADME.md/guides/basic_sourdough.md

 * __12 p.m. :__ discard exess starter to and leave about 5g, feed 5g flour, 5g water to get about 15g starter

 ### d-1 :
-* __12 a.m. :__ feed starter 20g flour, 20g water to get a bit more than 50g of starter
+* __12 a.m. :__ feed starter with 20g flour, 20g water. you now have a bit more than 50g of starter
 * __7 p.m. :__ mix all the ingredients until all the flour is hydrated (no kneading)
 * __7:30 :__ knead the dough with a scooping motion until smooth and the bowl is mostly clean, cover with lid / towel
 * __Every 30 min until going to bed :__ with a wet hand, stretch and fold (4 sides)